hyperledger/fabric/docs/source/blockchain.rst

 Chaincode can be implemented in several programming languages.
-The currently supported chaincode language is `Go <https://golang.org/>`__ with support for Java and other languages coming in subsequent releases.
+The currently supported chaincode language is `Go <https://golang.org/>`__ with support for Java and other languages coming in future releases.

 **Privacy**